Xetibo/ReSet-Doc/sections/projects.typ

 #subsection(custom_tag: "PRequirements", "Project Requirements")
 For ReSet, three different categories will be used to weigh existing projects and potential solutions.\
-Simoultaneously, these are also requirements for ReSet itself.
+Simultaneously, these are also requirements for ReSet itself.

 - #text(size: 11pt, [*Interoperability*])\
   This is the most important aspect, as it was the main driving factor for this